26 Building Webster’s Lab V2 – Advice, Conclusions, and Lessons Learned

 - Under the main Certificate Authority, Certificate Template, Remove the “Computer” template.

-One side note – I do not remove the “Client Authentication” from my certificates as I want the machines to be able to use their cert in client auth also.
+One side note – I do not remove the “Client Authentication” from my certificates as I want the machines to use their cert in client auth.

 My new template

 Added the old Computer template to be superseded with this one

 Amended the Domain Computers Object to allow AutoEnroll

 Before a GPUpdate – showing only one-year validity

 After a GPUPdate, showing two-year validity and the amended certificate template.

 I asked my primary AD/Certificate Authority mentor about the difference between what he taught me and what Leee suggested.
 He stated: